scstech85/DocEmul/README.md

 ### Fonts
 Before to start the generation process, you need to download from `http://www.dafont.com/` the used fonts for the experiments.
-Run the script `python download_font.py` which creates the directory `handwritten`.
+Run the script `python download_font.py` which creates the directory `fonts`.
 Here you can find some fonts downloaded from `http://www.dafont.com/` and used to generate the synthetic data for the experiments.

 # Generation process